Master Smith Testing

 The ABS YouTube Channel displays a video clip of an actual Master Smith Performance Test to give an idea of the steps involved in a successful performance test.

-*Changes to Journeyman Smith and Master Smith Testing Rules*
+*Change to Master Smith Testing Rules*

 The ABS Board of Directors voted at the June 2009 Board Meeting in Atlanta to exclude the "random pattern" as a Damascus pattern used for the Master Smith dagger blade.